 Information on MAMP’s own site appeared incomplete and other documentation I found — while helpful — was for versions of MAMP prior to version 2.

 These instructions are for the free version of MAMP not MAMP Pro.
-They are applicable to both MAMP v2.x, v3.x and v4.x but be aware of the slight difference in the changes required.
+They are applicable to MAMP versions 2.x, 3.x, 4.x and 5.x but be aware of the slight difference in the changes required.

 To change the MySQL password for root ensure that MAMP’s MySQL server is running then open Terminal and type the following, replacing NEWPASSWORD with the password of your choice: